learningmatter-mit/PatentChem/README.md

 ## Example Usage
 The scripts should be run in the following order.
 Steps 1 and 2 only need to be run once, then steps 3 and 4 can be run as many times as desired using different query terms.

+Alternatively, we have made a file available on [Zenodo](https://zenodo.org/record/7992427) with the results of steps 1-2.
+This file can be downloaded and used as input to steps 3-4 to avoid having to run steps 1-2.
+We've created a script to download and unzip this file: `download_from_zenodo.sh`.
+This download (~75GB) is slow even if you have a fast connection (may take 1-2+ hours due to Zenodo limitations).
+However, this may still be faster than downloading everything from USPTO.
+We also recommend this option if you don't have enough hard disk space to store the full dataset in step 1 (see [Download File Sizes](#download-file-sizes)).

 ### 1. Download
 Download all USPTO patents for the given years:

 `python download.py --years 2021 --data_dir /data/patents_data/`

+The download speed seems to be restricted to ~5-10MB/s by USPTO, which means downloading the full set could require > 4 days if done in series.
+Alternatively, you can run multiple downloads in parallel.
+Either way, we recommend starting the downloads in a [tmux](https://github.com/tmux/tmux/wiki) session to run in the background.
+For example, you might consider starting several tmux sessions to do the download in parallel using a script similar to `download_tmux.sh`.
+Please see [Download File Sizes](#download-file-sizes) for the approximate size of the files to be downloaded and use caution to avoid filling your whole hard drive.

 Additional options:
 * `--force_redownload`: download files even if they already exist